ray-project/llm-numbers/README.md

 # Numbers every LLM Developer should know

-At Google, there was a document put together by [Jeff Dean](https://en.wikipedia.org/wiki/Jeff_Dean), the legendary engineer, called [Numbers every Engineer should know](http://brenocon.com/dean_perf.html).
+At Google, there was a document put together by [Jeff Dean](https://en.wikipedia.org/wiki/Jeff_Dean), the legendary engineer, called [Numbers Every Engineer Should Know](http://brenocon.com/dean_perf.html).
 It’s really useful to have a similar set of numbers for LLM developers to know that are useful for back-of-the envelope calculations.
 Here we share particular numbers we at Anyscale use, why the number is important and how to use it to your advantage.

 ## Notes on the Github version